 In this post, you will find information on the following:

-In 1973, the Trans-Tasman Travel Arrangement was entered into.
-This arrangement allows Australian and New Zealand citizens to visit, live, and work in each other’s countries without the need to apply for a visa or authority to enter the other country.
+Since 1973, the Trans-Tasman Travel Arrangement has allowed Australian and New Zealand citizens to freely visit, live, and work in each other’s countries without needing a visa or special entry authority.

 As an NZ citizen, you do not need to apply for an Australian visa before you leave NZ.
 Upon entering Australia, you present your New Zealand passport for immigration clearance.
 Once done, you are considered to have applied for a visa and, subject to health or character considerations, will automatically receive a non-protected Special Category Visa (SCV).
 The SCV is recorded electronically.